 Student Loan Debt

-How Much Money Do Drexel Graduates Make?students who graduate with a bachelor's degree from Drexel make about $68,800 a year during their first few years of employment after graduation.
-That's great news for Drexel students since it is 73% more than the average college graduate's salary of $39,802 per year.
+How Much Money Do Drexel Graduates Make?bachelor's degree recipients from Drexel make around $76,378 per year during the early years of their employment.
+That's great news for Drexel students since it is 80% more than the average college graduate's salary of $42,485 per year.

 Location of Drexel University